Lesson video

 So let's start with the disciplines of art.

-So one of our questions today is, how do artists express their creativity in different ways?
-Let's see what these pupils say.
+So one of our questions today is how do artists express their creativity in different ways?
+Let's see what these people say.

 So disciplines allow artists to express their creativity in different ways.

 So as there are so many others, what other artistic disciplines can you think of?
 What about sculpture?
 What about photography?
-In art, a discipline is an artistic practise which has its own techniques, which are the different processes we use to create art, and materials which are the different resources that we use to create work.
+Huh?
+In art, a discipline is an artistic practice which has it's own techniques, which are the different processes we use to create art, and materials which are the different resources that we use to create art work.

 Check for understanding.